Early labour is otherwise known as the latent phase of labour, when your body is in the beginning stages of “going into labour”.

 My contractions have started.
 Now what?

-Most people can talk through contractions at this stage – even if they don’t want to.
+Most people can talk or text through contractions at this stage – even if they don’t want to.
 Some contractions will be stronger than others.
 Some contractions will require you to focus and use breathing techniques to assist you with managing the contraction strength.
 This is also very normal during the early stages of labour.
 Your body has a lot of work to get done before you are in active labour.

 Early labour instructions: